arrowhead-f/application-library-csharp/README.md

 ## Limitations
-This project is in a very early development state and this it has some major limitations.
+This project is in a very early development state and thus it has some major limitations.
 This includes but is not limited to:
 * This library only connects to the three mandatory core systems
 * No existing test suite
-* No logging system
 * Lacking error handling